crazzfeng/sendcloud-docs/reference/ReadMeConfig/authentication.md

     Set up the authentication for your API to help users manage their credentials.
 ---
-# Authentication

-This documentation will guide you through setting up and managing API credentials to ensure your applications can securely access Aurora SendCloud services.

 ## Email API Authentication

 The Email API uses parameter-based authentication, requiring all requests to include your credentials as request parameters.